apache/openwhisk-package-kafka/README.md

 ### Producing messages to a generic Kafka instance

-The `/messaging/kafkaProduce` Action is deprecated and will be removed at a future date.
-To maintain optimal performance, migrate your usage of the `/messaging/kafkaProduce` Action to use a persistent connection when data is produced to Kafka.
+> :point_right: **Note** The `/messaging/kafkaProduce` Action is deprecated and will be removed at a future date.
+To maintain optimal performance, migrate your usage of the `/messaging/kafkaProduce` Action to use a persistent connection, for example, by deploying a non-OpenWhisk component which contains a Kafka Producer.

-If you would like to use an OpenWhisk action to conveniently produce a message to a generic Kafka instance, you can use the `/messaging/kafkaProduce` action.
-This action takes the following parameters:
+The deprecated `/messaging/kafkaProduce` takes the following parameters:

 |Name|Type|Description|
 |---|---|---|